Jayson Castro: Harbour Centre Port Masters

-In this time of Jayson Castro's life, he rose to the occasion.
-Even if he was still a backup to LA Tenorio, he played consistently.
-He was with Mac Cardona and his former PCU teammates Gabby Espinas, Rob Sanz, Beau Belga, and Joel Solis.
-Castro was slowly becoming a premiere amateur point guard during this time.
+Both Castro and Tenorio played for the Port Masters, with Castro remaining backup to LA Tenorio.
+He played with Mac Cardona and his former PCU teammates Gabby Espinas, Rob Sanz, Beau Belga, and Joel Solis.

 Hapee PCU Teeth Masters

-He then transferred to Hapee PCU.
+Castro then transferred to Hapee PCU.
 He remained with the team for a season with Gabby Espinas, Rob Sanz, Joel Solis, Mark Moreño and others.
-Unfortunately, the team was on a slump making them cellar dwellers on the standings.
 Hapee PCU had a disastrous season.

 Hapee-PCU Teeth Sparklers

 After PCU's championship, Lamoiyan Corporation sponsored the core of that team to participate in the PBL as the Hapee-PCU Teeth Sparklers.
 The Sparklers entered the Finals against the Harbour Centre Batang Pier and were defeated.
 Hapee made several more playoff runs but were beaten either by Harbour Centre or by Toyota-Otis (ironically mostly composed of Letran players).

 In the midst of Jayson Castro's third season at Hapee, he was acquired by Junel Baculi, his coach in PCU, to join the RP team with Marvin Cruz, JC Intal, Ryan Araña, Chad Alonzo, and Beau Belga, with 2 imports.
 They claimed the SEABA 2006 club championship crown.

 In the middle of the 2nd season and 3rd season, he was again acquired.
 He was with Gabe Norwood, Beau Belga, Chad Alonzo, Eugene Tan, Patrick Cabahug, and Jeff Chan.
-They reached the finals but were unlucky as they lost the SEABA 2007 club championship crown.
-Castro was an MVP contender during this time.
+They reached the finals but lost the SEABA 2007 club championship crown.